tjeaster81/Mismo-Messaging-System/README.md

 # Mismo Messaging System
-The Mismo Messaging System is a complete Email hosting package, written for NodeJS, that comprises three modules:
+The Mismo Messaging System is a complete Email hosting package, written for NodeJS, that comprises six components:
-- the SMTP Engine, which accepts inbound SMTP connections
+- the SMTP Engine, supporting SMTP AUTH (auth before relay), which accepts inbound SMTP connections, placing the parsed message (and it's attachments) into MongoDB for delivery or further processing,
-- the qProcessor, which attempts to deliver queued messages, -and-
+- the qProcessor, which obtains the MX records for remote-destined messages and attempts to deliver the queued messages to their ultimate destination,
-- the front-end load-balancer (optional).

-Additionally, a webmail client, will be developed to access emails stored in the Mismo Messaging System (i.e., via MongoDB ODM instead of POP3/IMAP).
-The only requirement of the webmail application is that it be written in PHP.
+- the mailstore, a MongoDB database where messages and configuration are stored,
+- the Mismo Admin Console for managing commercially-hosted Mismo instances (add domain, DNS verify domain, enable/disable per domain, enable/disable per mailbox, reset passwords, regenerate OpenPGP keys, view per-mailbox disk usage, etc.),
+- the custom profile editor/webmail client for managing your profile and sending/receiving messages, -and-
+- a TLS-secured POP3 server for accessing your messages via your favorite mail user agent (MUA).
+The POP3 service, combined with the SMTP Engine's auth-before-relay, allows you to use any MUA you'd like with Mismo (Thunderbird, Evolution, KMail, Microsoft Outlook, Google Mail, etc.)

 # Architecture
 The *Mismo Messaging System* is designed to be *fast!*  Code supporting functionality that we